hkuplg/fcore/README.md

 any optimization), namely `apply`, `stack` and `unbox`.

 + Apply: multi-argument optimization
 + Stack: tail call elimination
 + Unbox: auto-unboxing optimization

-To use one or some of them, simply append the compilation methods you want to use to the command line.
+To use one or more of them, simply append the compilation methods you want to use as the command line arguments.

-For example, say you want to use the `apply` method, running the following command
+For example, say you want to use the `apply` method, running the following command:

     f2j -m apply some_file

-If you want to combine different methods (say, `apply` and `stack`), just type
+If you want to combine different methods (say, `apply` and `stack`), just type:

     f2j -m apply -m stack some_file